takeAction/jekyll-now/_posts/2018-11-21-Http-Cookie.md

   After that, the browser will send back all previously stored cookies to the server using the `Cookie` header.

+#### Valid Cookie Value

+  Cookie value should not contain any whitespace, comma or semicolon.

+### Delete cookie

+  To delete a cookie, unset its value and pass a date in the past.

 ### Session cookies

-  Session cookie will be deleted when the browser shuts down, because it didn't specify an `Expires` or `Max-Age` directive.
+  Session cookie will be deleted when the browser is closed, because it didn't specify an `Expires` or `Max-Age` directive.

 ### Permanent cookies